fossasia/visdom/README.md

 ##### Callbacks

-The python Visdom implementation supports callbacks on a pane.
+The python Visdom implementation supports callbacks on a window.
 The demo shows an example of this in the form of an editable text pad.
 The functionality of these callbacks allows the Visdom object to receive and react to events that happen in the frontend.

-You can subscribe a pane to events by adding a function to the `viz.event_handlers` dict for the pane id you want to subscribe.
-When an event occurs to that pane, your callback will be called on a dict containing:
+You can subscribe a window to events by adding a function to the event handlers dict for the window id you want to subscribe by calling `viz.register_event_handler(handler, win_id)` with your handler and the window id.
+Multiple handlers can be registered to the same window.
+You can remove all event handlers from a window using `viz.clear_event_handlers(win_id)`.
+When an event occurs to that window, your callbacks will be called on a dict containing:

  - `event_type`: one of the below event types
- - `pane_data`: all of the stored contents for that pane including layout and content.
+ - `pane_data`: all of the stored contents for that window including layout and content.
  - `eid`: the current environment id
- - `target`: the pane id the event is called on
+ - `target`: the window id the event is called on

 Additional parameters are defined below.